 ASH Board of Trustees

-Dr Nicholas Hopkinson MA PhD FRCP
+Professor Nicholas Hopkinson MA PhD FRCP (Chair)

-Dr Nicholas Hopkinson is a Reader in Respiratory Medicine & Honorary Consultant Physician at The National Heart and Lung Institute of Imperial College and the Royal Brompton Hospital where he runs the Advanced COPD service.
+Professor Nicholas Hopkinson is a Reader in Respiratory Medicine & Honorary Consultant Physician at The National Heart and Lung Institute of Imperial College and the Royal Brompton Hospital where he runs the Advanced COPD service.
 His research focuses on addressing exercise and activity limitation in COPD in areas including pulmonary physiology and lung volume reduction, skeletal muscle impairment and pulmonary rehabilitation.
 He chairs the British Thoracic Society COPD Specialist Advisory Group and is also active in tobacco control advocacy.
 He trained at Corpus Christi College, Cambridge and The London Hospital Medical School and subsequently at St George’s and St Thomas’ Hospitals.

 Dr Helen Walters